 If you don’t use Zoom, you’ve probably heard about it in the news thanks to recent discoveries of its security issues.
 Zoom is taking swift actions to fix these, but if it’s looking like video calls will be part of your daily workflow for any extended period of time — and it does — it might be worth exploring other options, like Skype from Microsoft.

-Keep reading for our detailed comparison of Zoom vs. Skype, or save yourself some time by using our Product Selection Tool to get a free list of video conferencing software recommendations based on your needs.
+Keep reading for our detailed comparison of Zoom vs. Skype, or save yourself some time by using our Web Conferencing Software Buyers Guide to get a free list of video conferencing software recommendations based on your needs.

 Overview of Zoom vs. Skype